 Blockchain technology is a shared public ledger that enables untrusted parties (i.e. not known to each other) to track and reconcile changes to digital information.
 It allows all parties to keep track of changes to the ledger without the need for a central record keeper.
 Every computer connected to the network (node) automatically downloads a copy of the blockchain and saves it onto the computer’s hard-drive.

 Why was Blockchain created?

 Blockchain technology was originally designed as the accounting system for the virtual currency Bitcoin.
-The term is derived from the process of recording recent transactions (a block).
+The term is from the process of recording recent transactions (a block).
 Once completed a block is added to the blockchain in chronological order as a permanent record.
 As soon as a block is completed a new one is automatically generated.